Swedish Security Service: Organisation

-The Swedish Security Service became a separate agency 1 January 2015, and is directly organised under the Ministry of Justice.
+The Swedish Security Service became a separate agency 1 January 2015, and is directly organized under the Ministry of Justice.
 Similar to other government agencies in Sweden, it is essentially autonomous.
 Under the 1974 Instrument of Government, neither the Government nor individual ministers have the right to influence how an agency decide in a particular case or on the application of legislation.
 This also applies to the Security Service, which instead is governed by general policy instruments.
 What sets the Security Service apart from other agencies is that most directives guiding the Service are classified on the grounds of national security, along with the bulk of the reports it produces.
 The Service is led by a Director-General, who is titled Head of the Swedish Security Service.
 Operations are led by a Chief Operating Officer, reporting directly the Head of the Security Service.
 He is in turn assisted by a Deputy Chief Operating Officer and an Office for Operations.
-The Service is organised into four departments and a secretariat, each led by a Head of Department.
+The Service is organized into four departments and a secretariat, each led by a Head of Department.